 The main goal for this paper is to select as powerful variables as possible and to use them to produce a new factor model ('first stage').
-To reach the goal we apply both standard linear (SPSS [05]) and bayesian (BAYDA [03], BKD [04]) statistical software.
+To reach the goal we apply both standard linear (SPSS [05]) and Bayesian calculations (BAYDA [03], BKD [04]) for selecting variables and explaining their relationships.
+(Table 1.)